Opinion | As Trump rages, a new plan to prevent a 2024 coup quietly advances

 A GOP-controlled House could count those sham electors.
 Under the current ECA, a single slate only gets tossed if both chambers vote to invalidate it.
 In that scenario, the Republican might win.

-So the King bill triggers a new process of judicial review if electors are appointed in defiance of a state’s previously existing procedures.
-When courts declare those electors invalid — and validate the winner’s electors — the King bill requires Congress to count the right ones.
+So the King bill would trigger a new process of judicial review if electors are appointed in defiance of a state’s previously existing procedures.
+When courts declare those electors invalid — and validate the winner’s electors — the King bill would require Congress to count the right ones.

 “The right principle here is that once courts have spoken on who the valid electors are, Congress’s hands are tied,” Matthew Seligman, a legal scholar who specializes in the ECA, told me.
 “They have to count those electors.”

 Another danger: A GOP-controlled House and Senate could refuse to count a state’s legitimately appointed electors.
-So King’s bill raises the threshold to invalidate electors from a simple majority to an unattainable three-fifths in both chambers.
+So King’s bill would raise the threshold to invalidate electors from a simple majority to an elusive three-fifths in both chambers.
 The bipartisan group also appears supportive of such a fix.

 Both failed.
-But now, Trump is supporting many candidates for state-level offices that have pledged fealty to his 2020 lies — and likely would execute such schemes.
+But now, Trump is supporting many candidates for state-level offices who have pledged fealty to his 2020 lies — and likely would execute such schemes in 2024.
 His gubernatorial candidate in Georgia is running on an implicit promise to do just this.

 If a corrupt secretary of state or governor does help send fake electors, do you doubt that a Speaker Kevin McCarthy (R-Calif.) would count them?

-ECA reform would cut off these pathways, at a time when Trump himself is telegraphing his intentions to exploit those pathways.
+ECA reform would cut off these pathways at a time when Trump himself is telegraphing his intentions to exploit those pathways.

 So it’s heartening that some Republicans appear supportive of reform.
 Here, a mea culpa: I recently suggested that if Trump opposed reform, it might become impossible for Republicans to support it.
 So far, that isn’t happening.